 Disclaimer: this entry is mainly a reminder to myself (the stuff you would write on a post-it), but maybe it's useful to someone else.

-The subversion server at my work is (currently) only accessible from within the LAN, which is, of course, separated with a firewall from the evil internet.
-This makes it a bit difficult to access the subversion server when working from home.
+The subversion server at my work is (currently) only accessible from within the LAN, not directly reachable from the outside evil internet.
+T his makes it a bit difficult to access the subversion server when working from home.
 SSH Tunneling to the rescue!

 To setup an SSH tunnel (on computer

 ssh -l username -L 8910:svnserver:80 gateway cat -